siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/docker-compose/overview.md

 #### Version 19

 Error discovered when trying to update a deployed version in the Create Child Resources step.
-Added catch in Create Child Resources step for unsupported IBM UrbanCode Deploy versions.
+Added catch in Create Child Resources step for unsupported IBM DevOps Deploy versions.

 #### Version 18